code you can switch on, plus a human-readable error message.

 X-RateLimit-Reset is a Unix timestamp (seconds) when the bucket fully refills.

-If you find yourself consistently near the limit, batch where possible (POST /payouts/batch instead of N calls to POST /payouts) and cache quote results client-side for ~30s rather than re-quoting on every page render.
+If you find yourself consistently near the limit, batch where possible (POST /rfq/execute-batch instead of N calls to POST /rfq/execute) and cache quote results client-side for ~30s rather than re-quoting on every page render.

 What we never do